Memento (Dead Can Dance album)

 Memento, subtitled The Very Best of Dead Can Dance, is a compilation album by Dead Can Dance, released 25 October 2005, shortly after their US tour.
 Designed for the American market, this compilation focused on the second half of the band's musical career, when the duo were at their most successful in that country.

+The album was rated a 7.6 out of 10 by Pitchfork.